 Goat Cheese Appetizer Recipe

-- In a bowl, combine the tomatoes, garlic, oregano, basil, onion powder and sugar.
-Place in a baking dish and top with the goat cheese.
+- Combine Lucini tomato sauce and garlic in a baking dish and top with goat cheese.

-- Bake, uncovered, until the sauce begins to bubble at edges and the cheese is hot, about 25 minutes.
-During last 10 minutes of baking, transfer the bread to the oven and toast until golden brown, about 10 minutes.
-Garnish cheese with basil, if desired.
+- Bake, uncovered, 25 minutes, until the sauce begins to bubble at edges and the cheese is hot, about 25 minutes.